yehia67/documentation/getting-started/0.1/how-to-guides/run-your-own-iri-node.md

     }
     ```

-You'll notice in the output that the value of the `neighbors` field is 0.
+In the output, the value of the `neighbors` field is 0.
 This means that your node is not connected to an IOTA network.
 To do so, you need to connect to neighbors.

 For help connecting to neighbors, go to the #help or #nodesharing channel on our [Discord](https://discord.iota.org).